NYPL/libbib/README.md

 bibliographic codes such as ISBN, ISSN, LCCN, and OCLC.

 Speed of execution and robustness are priorities in this package.
-To the end of speed and efficiency, carefull consideration is taken to exploit vectorized functions in the code.
+To the end of optimizing speed and efficiency, careful consideration is taken to exploit vectorized functions in the code.

-On a (real life) example of 4 *million* very messy ISBN 10s and 13s, aggressive ISBN 10 normalization took _1.5 minutes_ (commodity hardware).
+On a (real life) example of **4 million** very messy ISBN 10s and 13s, aggressive ISBN 10 normalization took _1.5 minutes_ (commodity hardware).
 It salvaged over a million previously unusable ISBNs.